deanna-stover/coursesCNU/2021/engl350fall2021.md

 * Learn how to apply course materials to improve critical thinking, problem solving, and decision making
 * Practice expressing oneself professionally and use feedback to improve writing

+According to a study of US employers conducted by the American Association of Colleges and Universities, 93% of the employers surveyed agree that “a candidate’s demonstrated capacity to think critically, communicate clearly, and solve complex problems is more important than their undergraduate major.”
+Some of the most highly valued skills include: digital literacy, the ability to analyze and interpret data, creative thinking, and the ability to communicate through writing.
+This course addresses all of these topics, and will provide you with transferable skills to take into the workforce (or graduate school), no matter your major(s) or minor(s)--but do consider the DH minor if you haven't already.

 _____

 # Assignments